alphanome-ai/sec-ai/README.md

 - Stay updated and contribute to our project's direction in [**Announcements**](https://github.com/orgs/alphanome-ai/discussions/categories/announcements) and [**Roadmap**](https://github.com/orgs/alphanome-ai/discussions/categories/roadmap-future-plans)
 - Learn How to [**Contribute**](https://github.com/alphanome-ai/sec-ai/blob/main/CONTRIBUTING.md)

+# Disclaimer

+> **Warning**
+This project, `sec-ai`, is an independent, open-source initiative and has no affiliation, endorsement, or verification by the United States Securities and Exchange Commission (SEC).
+It utilizes public APIs and data provided by the SEC solely for research, informational, and educational objectives.
+This tool is not intended for financial advisement or as a substitute for professional investment advice or compliance with securities regulations.
+The creators and maintainers make no warranties, expressed or implied, about the accuracy, completeness, or reliability of the data and analyses presented.
+Use this software at your own risk.
+For accurate and comprehensive financial analysis, consult with qualified financial professionals and comply with all relevant legal requirements.
+The project maintainers and contributors are not liable for any financial or legal consequences arising from the use of this tool.

 # Getting Started

 To get started, first install the `sec-ai` package: